 Here’s a relatable example.

 Here’s how branding and marketing work together in a real life situation.
 Let’s pretend you are a single woman with a goal to go on five dates per month (you are ambitious).
 So you get your hair done, buy a new outfit, lose a little weight, put on some makeup and upgrade your dusty wine rack with full bottles of French wine so you look sophisticated.
 That’s your brand.

-You then drive to karaoke night at the pub and put your profile on Tinder.
+You then drive to karaoke night at the pub or put your profile on Tinder.
 That’s marketing.

-You simply can not have successful results without each thing.
+You simply can not have successful marketing results without a good brand.

 If you looked amazing and were confident in who you were, but didn’t go out—no dates.
 If you marketed yourself on Tinder looking like you just got captured on the People of Walmart website, you’d get a whole ton of swiping left.
 Again, no dates.

 Your business wants dates, aka, customers.
 Interested people who like what you have to offer, see your value and like your vibe.
 In order to get them, you first need to brand yourself in a way that showcases your best self.
 You need to display your personality and product or service in a way that is visually appealing so they enjoy the experience and can relate to your messaging.
 What is your company image?
 What do you want to project?
 What do you want your values to be, and your company to stand for?